 Guess what?
 It’s not.
 The retirement years are going to come quicker than you think.

 The day you start earning money is the day you should start investing into a retirement savings account, such as a 401k or IRA.
-Time is your friend when it comes to investing and compound interest.
+Time is your friend when it comes to investing and compound interest (trust me, you want compound interest!).
 So, start early!

 - Related: 3 Steps to a Long Term Savings Goal